-The Pittsburgh Terroristic Threats Attorneys at SMA Law Group understand the implications that these charges can have on your life.
+The Pittsburgh Terroristic Threats Attorneys at SMT Legal understand the implications that these charges can have on your life.
 Our lawyers are compassionate to your situation and want to help you.

 It is important to speak with a criminal lawyer immediately after being charged in order to have the best chance of building a strong legal defense.
 Call us today for a free legal consultation.

 We don’t get paid unless you get paid.

 Chances are, at some point in your life, you have used words as a threat in some form.
 But to be charged with terroristic threats, your words have to be something more than just those spouted off in anger.
 In order to be classified as a terroristic threat, the words have to be said to create and maintain fear in the victim.

 Terroristic threats are defined specifically in the Pennsylvania Code Title 18 § 2706 as:

 There are certainly good intentions involved in having these laws on the books.
 Nobody believes that a person should be able to threaten or cause harm to others.
 However, terroristic threat charges in Pittsburgh can be applied liberally by law enforcement officials and prosecutors.

 Threats can include any number of fear inducing words.
 You could threaten to kill someone, seriously injure someone, or call in a bomb threat in a public place.
 In all of the scenarios, the intent is to instill fear in the recipient(s) of the threats.